Geomorphology of Lagrangian ridges: Alignment of ridges

-Begin by defining the homotopical alignment $\Psi_t$ in an arbitrary way at the 0-simplices.
-For the inductive step, suppose that the homotopical alignment is defined on the $(k-1)$-skeleton of $\Lambda$ and let $C$ be a $k$-simplex in $\Delta_k$ where exactly $r \leq n-k$ of the faults intersect.
+We have achieved alignment of the frames on the 0-skeleton, the base case of our inductive argument.
+The inductive step is similar.
+Indeed, suppose that the homotopical alignment is defined on the $(k-1)$-skeleton of $L$ and let $C$ be a $k$-simplex in $\Delta_k$ where exactly $r \leq n-k$ of the faults intersect.
 We must extend the homotopical alignment from $\partial C \simeq S^{k-1}$ to $C \simeq D^k$.
-Since the ridge directions are co-orientable, by considering the vectors normal to the ridge directions we can equivalently think in terms of the Stiefel manifold of $r$-frames $V_{r,n}$ in $\bR^n$.
-Since $\pi_{k}(V_{s,n})=0$ for $s<n-k$ we can always homotopically align the ridge directions if $r< n-k$, and if $r=n-k$ we can align all but one.
-The obstruction to aligning that last ridge direction lies in $\pi_{k}(V_{n-k,n})$, which is $\bZ$ if $n-k$ is even or $k=1$ and $\bZ/2$ if $n-k$ is odd and $k>1$.
-We claim that one can change this obstruction by $\pm 1$ by applying Proposition \ref{prop:model-change} .
+Since $\pi_{k} V_{r,n} =0$ for $k<n-r$ we can always homotopically align the ridge directions if $r< n-k$, and if $r=n-k$ we can align all but one.

+The obstruction to aligning that last ridge direction lies in $\pi_{k} V_{n-k,n} $, which is $\bZ$ if $n-k$ is even or $k=1$ and $\bZ/2$ if $n-k$ is odd and $k>1$.
+We claim that one can change this obstruction by $\pm 1$ by applying Proposition \ref{prop:model-change}.
+To see this consider the fibration